baraamallah/HARMUN_TRACKER/README.md

 ```

 **Explanation of User Rules Example:**
-*   The rules for the `users` collection allow the Owner to manage all documents within it.
+*   The rules for the `users` collection allow the Owner to manage all documents within it (granting/revoking admin roles).
-*   The commented-out section for `"{userId}"` is an example of how you could allow individual users to read their *own* role document if needed, but for the current admin management (done by Superior Admin), the broader owner-only rule is sufficient.
+*   The commented-out section for `"{userId}"` is an example of how you could allow individual users to read their *own* role document if needed.
 *   Granting `list` access on the collection level (`.read` on `users`) is generally needed for the owner to query the collection (e.g., `getAdminUsers`).

 ## Customization